EleniAmorgos/MLOps_SentimentAnalysis/README.md

 MLOps Sentiment Analysis
 ==============================

-This project is a starting Pack for MLOps projects based on the subject "movie_recommandation".
+This project is a MLOps project based on the subject "sentiment analysis".

 Project Organization
 ------------